 Pure Bryson delight, as well as an informative history about the Appalachian Trail.
 Although I could never imagine Robert Redford portraying Bill Bryson, the film version is pretty funny, with Nick Nolte adding great comic relief.
 Highly recommended.

-Aug 18, 2015Carole (Carole's Random Life in Books) rated it it was ok · review of another edition
+it was ok · review of another edition

 Shelves: reviewed, blogging-for-books, humor, 2015, non-fiction